Gamelan: Gallery

 Golek Ayun-Ayun Dance performance accompanied by gamelan ensemble at Bangsal Sri Manganti Keraton Yogyakarta.

 The Sundanese Jaipongan dance performance accompanied by a gamelan ensemble in West Java Pavilion, Taman Mini Indonesia Indah, Jakarta.

 Gamelan ensemble (or gambelan in Balinese term) accompanying barong performance (Bali lion dance) at Garuda Wisnu Kencana cultural complex, Bali, Indonesia.

 Telek (masked) dance accompanied by gamelan ensemble in Bali, between 1950 and 1957.

 Wayang wong performance accompanied by Gamelan in Java, between 1890 and 1916.

 A gamelan ensemble consisting of children in a temple complex in Bali, between 1910 and 1920.

 Children practiced dance with gamelan at Kebun Dalem Semarang, Dutch east Indies, circa 1867.

 A gamelan set in an exhibition at the museum of the Royal Batavian Society of Arts and Sciences (Now, National Museum of Indonesia), Batavia, circa 1896.

 Gamelan Kaduk Manis Rengga (sacred gamelan) from Kraton Surakarta, Java, 2003.

-A wayang klithik (flat woodden puppet) performance with a gamelan orchestra in Ngandong, Java, in 1918.
+A wayang klithik (flat wooden puppet) performance with a gamelan orchestra in Ngandong, Java, in 1918.

 Gamelan Sekati (One of Some Javanese Sacred Gamelan in the Keraton Yogyakarta) is being played to accompany Sekaten Ceremony in front of Kauman Great Mosque in Yogyakarta, Indonesia, on 27 April 2004.

 Gamelan Nyi Asep Mangsa, Indra Swara, Mexico, on 27 March 2015.

 A gamelan ensemble accompanies Wayang Kulit Show (the Indonesian Shadow Play) in Java, circa 1870.